Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 - Upper slice with H1 and H4 using a 10 Mbps link
 - Bottom slice with H2 and H% using a 10 Mbps link

-Host H3, H6, H7 and H8 are not part of any slice and aren't connected to any switch.
+Host H3, H6, H7 and H8 are not part of any slice and are not connected to any switch.

 ![image](images/Pingall/defaultScenarioPing.png)\
 ![image](images/Iperf/Default/1.png)\